asibs/tactical-next/README.md

 1. Set the `STORYBLOK_TO_GHA_KEY` for your Vercel Storyblok build to a secure, randomly generated string.
 2. Create a webhook in the Storyblok UI which will trigger whenever a Story is published, unpublished, deleted or moved.
-It should point to the API endpoint mentioned above, with a URI param called `apiKey` set to the random key from (1)- ie.
+It should point to the API endpoint mentioned above, with a URI param called `apiKey` set to the random key from step (1)- ie.
    `https://MY_APP_STORYBLOK_BRANCH/api/githooks/storyblok?apiKey=MY_RANDOM_KEY`
 3. Generate a GitHub Personal Access Token (User Settings -> Developer Settings -> Personal Access Tokens).
 A fine-grained token is recommended, as this allows you to limit the access more.
-You will need to grant access to this repo only, with "Read access to metadata" and "Read and Write access to code".
-Once generated, copy the token.
+You will need to grant access to this repo only, with the following permissions:
+   - Actions - Read & Write (TODO: Verify if this is definitely required...)
+   - Contents - Read & Write
+   - Metadata - Read-only
+   - Pull Requests - Read & Write
+   - Once generated, copy the token.
 4. Set the ENV VARs in the Storyblok build (through the Vercel UI).
-You need to set `GHA_TOKEN` (the token you generated & copied in the step above), `GH_OWNER` (your GitHub username), and `GH_REPO` (the URL to the GitHub repo).
+You need to set `GHA_TOKEN` (using token you generated & copied in step (3)), `GH_OWNER` (your GitHub username), and `GH_REPO` (the URL to the GitHub repo).
+5. Add a new GitHub Action Repository Secret, called `GH_PERSONAL_ACCESS_TOKEN` (again, using the GitHub Personal Access Token you generated previously).
+You can do this by navigating to your repo, and going to Settings -> Secrets and variables -> Actions -> Repository secrets.
+6. In the Storyblok UI, generate an Access Token (Settings -> Configuration -> Access Tokens).
+Give it an Access Level of "Public", as we only want the GitHub Action to pull Storyblok content which has been published (not preview content).
+   Copy the token, and add another GitHub Action Repository Secret, called `STORYBLOK_TOKEN` with the value of the token.

 Now you should be able to publish changes to the site content in the Storyblok UI, and this should auto-generate a Pull Request in GitHub!
 A link to the Vercel Preview deployment for the branch should also be automatically added as a comment on the PR within a few minutes of the PR being created.
 Once you've confirmed the Vercel Preview build is good, you can merge the PR to main, and the changes will auto-deploy to Production.

-Note that any new Stories will need to be added to the array in the `.github/workflows/storyblok-published.yaml` script.
-TODO: Find a better way of auto-detecting new stories.

 ### Development